elishacloud/Silent-Hill-2-Enhancements/README.md

  * **Borderless Windowed Mode** - Enable or disable windows border.
 Requires Windowed Mode to be enabled (WndMode = 1).
  * **Catacomb's Meat Cold Room Fix** - Updates the color and lighting of the catacomb's meat cold rooms to be more like the PS2 version of the game.
  * **Cemetery Lighting Fix** - Fixes an issue where wrong data is used when saving the game in the cemetery, which can corrupt fog effects.
+ * **Closet Cutscene Fix** - Adjusts visuals during the apartment closet cutscene to resemble the PS2 version.
+ * **Custom Hi-Res Font** - Loads custom font texture `font000.tga` and `fontwdata.bin` as width data for the first 224 chars.
  * **Custom Mod Folder Support** - Enables a custom mod folder `sh2e` to store modified game files so as to not overwrite native Silent Hill 2 files.
  * [**d3d8to9**](https://github.com/crosire/d3d8to9) - Converts Silent Hill 2 to use Direct3D9 (d3d9.dll) rather than Direct3D8.
  * **Disable Red Cross** - Disables the low health (red cross) indicator completely.
 This option is recommended only if you are using a controller with vibration enabled.
  * **Disable Red Cross In Cutscenes** - Hides the low health (red cross) indicator during in-game cutscenes.
  * **Fix Missing Wall Chunks** - Fixes an issue on Nvidia graphics cards where wall chunks are missing in some locations.
+ * **Fix Hang On Pause** - Fixes an issue where the game will hang when Esc is pressed while transition is active.
  * **Fog 2D Fix** - Fixes an issue on Nvidia graphics cards where the 2D fog is missing.
+ * **Fog Parameter Fix** - Adjusts the fog-of-war boundaries for specific areas to fix visual errors.
  * **Fullscreen Windowed Mode** - Enables fullscreen windowed mode.
 Requires Windowed Mode to be enabled (WndMode = 1).
  * **Halogen Light Fix** - Fixes the prison hallway halogen lights
+ * **Hospital Chase Fix** - Correctly syncs an attack animation to the rest of the cutscene that plays out during the Hospital chase.
+ * **Hotel Water Fix** - Restores lighting values for the hotel water.
+ * **Improved Storage Support** - Allows you to save the game when you have more than 2 TB of free space.
  * **Increase Draw Distance** - Fixes distant hallway walls (such as those in the Woodside Apartments) from suddenly appearing.
 This makes them appear gradually, more naturally.
+ * **Lighting Transition Fix** - Makes lighting transition smooth from one light source to another for a few particular areas.
  * [**modupdater**](https://github.com/ThirteenAG/modupdater) - Automatically updates the module when new versions comes out.
+ * **Multi-Language Support** - Restores the language selection in the Options menu.
  * [**Nemesis2000 Fog Fix**](http://ps2wide.net/pc.html#sh2) - Makes the game's fog closer resemble the PlayStation 2's version which is considered the best.
  * **NoCD Patch** - Disables the CD check. _Note: not yet supported in all game versions._
+ * **Piston Room Fix** - Hides a piston behind a door that should not be seen during a cutscene.
+ * **PS2 Flashlight Brightness** - Adjusts flashlight brightness to resemble the PS2 version.
+Reduces flashlight intensity for environments, but keeps enemies and NPCs bright.
  * **PS2 Style Noise Filter** - Makes the noise filter resemble the PlayStation 2's noise filter.
  * **Reset Screen Res** - Resets the display adapter on exit which fixes an issue when using WineD3D casing the screen to go dark.
+ * **Room 312 Shadow Fix** - Prevents distracting shadow flickering while in Room 312 of the Hotel.
  * **Rowboat Animation Fix** - Fixes an issue with rowboat animation if you exit to the main menu and reload the game.
  * **SFX Address Fix** - Dynamically updates SH2 memory with correct index locations for the SFX from the `sddata.bin` file (required if you are using a modified version of the `sddata.bin` audio file).
+ * **Vibration Support** - Enables force feedback vibration support for XInput and DirectInput gamepads.
  * **White Shader Fix** - Fixes an issue on Nvidia graphics cards where certain textures would appear as white when they should be black.
  * [**Widescreen Fix**](https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/sh2) - Allows the game to fit any sized monitor appropriately and fixes other inherit game bugs.
  * **Windowed Mode** - Runs the game in windowed mode.